MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

   - Computation times and memory requirements here don't involve the bit length of the input indexes (_b_).
 Instead, the logarithm of the partition sizes (_p_) is involved.
 Having _log p_ instead of _log b_ can often be a factor of several times.
   - The above _log p_ is hidden inside sequential code (inside the logic of a DD operator instead of calling DD operators), while in the case of prefix sum, there are _log b_ DD operators chained together.
 This means that in the case of prefix sum, the _log b_ is _multiplied_ by an extra logarithmic factor that comes from manipulating arrangements as part of each DD operation.
 - No need for certain complications: a mapping of various types to integers, handling peer groups by hashing, [complicated optimizations](#Performance-and-optimizations).
 - Would work with arbitrary types in the ORDER BY (e.g., string).
+TODO: make these links to sections

 Cons:
 - Partition sizes would not be scalable beyond a single machine, since each partition is stored in a single instance of the data structure.
 (Contrast this with prefix sum implemented by DD's data-parallel operations.)